chrisdavidspicer/project_2/README.md

 * As a user, I want to login to the site so that I can access my information that I have saved previously.
 * As a user, I want to look through a page of liquor bottles that I can add to my collection so I can keep track of what I have on hand.
 * As a user, I want to browse my collection of liquor bottles so that I can add, subtract, or delete bottles from my list.
-* As a user, I want to look through a list of cocktails recommended to me based on what I've saved in my liquor cabinet, so that I can save them to my favorite recipes.
 * As a user, I want to be able to look at a list my favorite recipes so that I can access them individually or delete them.
 * As a user, I want to be able to logout so that my information is saved in the database, but is not accessible by other users.